ofuchia/threads/README.md

 OTHER: -34a
 --@lovelace:OS-threadfun2$
 ```
-Note: I will not test your program with apostrophes, but (double) quoted strings will be tested.

-Note: For this problem you are *not permitted* to use synchronization primitives such as mutexes or semaphores for thread coordination.
-You can use `sched_yield()` to relinquish control of the CPU.

-The name of your program must be `tokenid.c` or `.cpp`.
+The name of your program is either `tokenid.c` or `.cpp`.
 ---

-## Sudoku Solution Validator (20 points)
+## Sudoku Solution Validator
-A sudoku puzzle uses a 9 x 9 grid in which each column and row , as well as eah of the nine 3 x 3 subgrids, must contain all the digits 1..9.
-You will write a multithreaded program that determines whether the solution to a sudoku puzzle is valid.
+A multithreaded program that determines whether the solution to a sudoku puzzle is valid.
+The sudoku puzzle uses a 9 x 9 grid in which each column and row, as well as eah of the nine 3 x 3 subgrids, must contain all the digits 1 to 9.

-For this program, your solution must include:
+This program has:
 + Nine separate threads and each thread will check one column that it contains the digits 1..9.
 + Nine separate threads and each thread will check one row that it contains the digits 1..9.
 + Nine separate threads and each thread will check one 3 x 3 subgrid that it contains the digits 1..9.

 ### Passing Parameters to Each Thread
 The parent thread will create the worker threads, passing each worker the location that it must check in the sudoku grid.
 This step will require passing several parameters to each thread.
 The easiest approach is to create a data structure using a `struct`.
-For ecample, a structure to pass the row and column where the thread must begin validating would appear as follows:
+For example, a structure to pass the row and column where the thread must begin validating would appear as follows:
 ```c
 // structure for passing data to threads typedef struct{